khulaifi95/Selfstudy/Reinforcement Learning/Notes/Lecture 3_DP.md

 #### 1.1 What is dynamic programming?

-*Dynamic*: sequential or temporal component to the problem.
+- *Dynamic*: sequential or temporal component to the problem.

-*Programming*: optimising a *program* i.e. policy.
+- *Programming*: optimising a *program* i.e. policy.

 Dynamic programming is a method for solving complex problems by breaking them down into subproblems.

-1. Solve the subproblems
+1. Solve the subproblems.
-2. Combine solutions to subproblems
+2. Combine solutions to subproblems.